Frequently Asked Questions

 office with documentation that gives a diagnosis and description of your disability.

-For the Wenatchee campus, the documentation can be hand-carried, faxed or mailed to Student Access Office, c/o Lisa Foster, Wenatchee Valley College, 1300 Fifth Street, Wenatchee, WA 98801.
-The FAX number is (509) 682-6841 (Attention: Lisa Foster)
+For both the Wenatchee and Omak campus, the documentation can addressed to Student Access Office, c/o Lisa Foster, Wenatchee Valley College, 1300 Fifth Street, Wenatchee, WA 98801.
+The FAX number is (509) 682-6841 (Attention: Lisa Foster) or email: firstname.lastname@example.org

 We will look for the following information when establishing your eligibility for services.
 Please share this list with your physician or the professional who can document your disability.

 Must be stated clearly and be supported by additional information.
 The student access coordinator/DSS can provide a form for the documenting professional to complete that will give us comprehensive information.

-The documenting professional may provide recommendations for specific accommodations or services, but the student access coordinator/DSS reserves the right to make the final decision.
+The documenting professional may provide recommendations for specific accommodations or services, but the student access director/DSS reserves the right to make the final decision.

 Learning Disability Assessment must include: